Background Check Duration: What to Expect

 What are they checking for?

 If you’ve never had a background check before now, you may have no clue what the employer is looking for.
-Background checks are rarely free so the fact that they are investing in one on your behalf is positive.
-Here’s what a standard check includes:
+Background checks are rarely free, so the fact that they are investing in one on your behalf is positive.

 1. Past employment history

 The employer may be checking to verify that all of your experience listed matches your records.
 To help things along the way, make sure that all of the dates and company names/titles listed on your resume are accurate.
 That way, when the employer runs the check, your application will correlate with the information that they have on their file.
+When prospective employers have to connect with former employers to verify employment, the timeline of your former employers’ responses impacts the background check duration.

 2. Education

-It doesn’t end there.
-The employer may also verify that you earned the degree, or degrees, listed on your resume or job application.
-There’s no room for error here.
 Lying about your education is a serious offense that could get you in trouble so ensure that the education section of your resume is accurate and up to date.
 Whenever you are updating your resume, take the time to go over your education section and ensure it is correct.

 3. Criminal record